ericelliott/nfdata/README.md

 * **Extensible**
 * **Composable**

-There are a few more important goals:
+There are a few other important goals:

 * Support existing NFT specifications
 * Start with something minimal, with optional extensions for marketplaces and apps that understand specialized NFTs